First Nations Astronomy: Understanding the Stars

 • reflect upon a range of cultural interpretations of celestial phenomena

-• identify an Indigenous sky figure from an Indigenous nation
+• identify an Indigenous sky figure from a First Nations group

-• articulate the diversity of knowledge generated from astronomical observation by Indigenous Australians
+• articulate the diversity of knowledge generated from astronomical observation by First Nations peoples

-• research an Indigenous Australian nation’s interpretation of natural phenomena based upon astronomical observation.
+• research a First Nations group's interpretation of natural phenomena based upon astronomical observation.

 Lesson guides and printables